Cat S and Cat N Cars Explained: Should You Buy One?

 No account needed • Apple Pay accepted

-A Carpeep car history check shows write-off status alongside finance flags, stolen markers, mileage anomalies and ownership history.
-If the car has a Cat S or N marker, you'll know before you negotiate, not after you've already paid.
+A Carpeep car history check shows write-off status alongside finance flags, stolen markers, mileage anomalies and ownership history — all in one report, for one registration.
+If the car carries a Cat S or Cat N marker, you will know before you negotiate rather than after you have already paid.

 The old vs new categories

-If you're researching an older car, you might see references to the old category system that was used before October 2017.
+If you are researching an older car, you will still see references to the category system used before October 2017.

 Category mapping: old to new

-• Cat C became Cat S: Repairable, but the old Cat C didn't distinguish between structural and non-structural damage.
+• Cat C became Cat S: Repairable, but the old Cat C did not distinguish between structural and non-structural damage.
 Cat S is more specific: structural damage only.

 • Cat D became Cat N: Economically unviable to repair.
 Cat N specifically means non-structural damage.